Sexual Assault Lawyers Toronto

 Sexual assault is defined as an assault of a sexual nature that violates the sexual integrity of the complainant.

-To secure a conviction for sexual assault, the prosecutor must prove three elements:
+To secure a conviction, the Crown must prove three things:

 a) Defining assault